 Indices Edge Lower on Election Fatigue

 In general, too much uncertainty is exhausting for the markets.
 On emerging ballots for Biden and continued court threats and false statements made by the incumbent US President Donald Trump, US indices plummeted.
 Leading the downtrend, Dow 30 dropped 0.51%, S&P 500 slipped 0.56%, and NASDAQ lost as much as 1.33% on Wall Street on NFP day.

 Similarly, the US Dollar Index (DXY) tumbled to 92.20, little moved by the NFP release.

-Gold, however, hit $1960 fresh tops after the NFP as investors seek safety.
+However, Gold hit $1960 fresh tops after the NFP or non-farm payrolls as investors seek safety.
 Not bad to conclude the trading week.
 Stay tuned for more.

 Disclaimer: This article is not investment advice or an investment recommendation and should not be considered as such.
 The information above is not an invitation to trade and it does not guarantee or predict future performance.
 The investor is solely responsible for the risk of their decisions.
 The analysis and commentary presented do not include any consideration of your personal investment objectives, financial circumstances or needs.

 Risk Warning: Our products are traded on margin and carry a high level of risk and it is possible to lose all your capital.
 These products may not be suitable for everyone and you should ensure that you understand the risks involved.